panzerdp/dmitripavlutin.com/content/posts/155-sparse-dense-arrays/index.md

 However... in some situations array instances can have holes in them.

-## 3.Ways that generate sparse arrays
+## 3. Ways to create sparse arrays

 ## 4. Array methods and sparse arrays